Protein Is Widely Available to Vegans

 21 Plant-Based Proteins

-The best thing about tofu as a protein source is that it can be flavored how you like and can add a chewy or creamy texture.
+The best thing about using tofu as a protein source is that it can be marinated and flavored depending on your taste and you can even turn it into a chewy or creamy texture!
+For some great vegan tofu recipes, make sure to check out Kathy’s Vegan Kitchen!

 3. Black beans